 Image source: Little Bits of Home, Pinterest

-The trick is to keep things at around eye-level, especially when hanging your frame above a piece of furniture like a bed or couch.
-A good rule of thumb is to leave a 3"- 6" gap between the top of the furniture and the bottom of the frame for breathing room.
+The trick is to keep things around eye-level, especially when hanging your frame above a piece of furniture like a bed or couch.
+A good rule of thumb is to leave at least 6" between the top of the furniture and the bottom of the frame for breathing room.

-Bonus tip: Sometimes it can be difficult to get your frame completely level just by eyeballing it.
+Sometimes it can be difficult to get your frame completely level just by eyeballing it.
 When in doubt, there are plenty of level tool apps that can help with this, e.g. Bubble Level for iPhone or Android.

-Decorating: Mixing Frame Colors & Sizes
+Mixing Frame Colors & Styles

 Image source: Pinterest, Sacramento Stree

-Some people are able to decorate flawlessly, without the innate fear of choosing the one wrong color and potentially throwing off the whole room.
-For the rest of us, the temptation to make everything match -- just to make things easy -- is undeniably strong.
+Some people can decorate flawlessly, without any fear of choosing the one wrong color and potentially throwing off the whole room.
+For the rest of us, the temptation to make everything match - just to make things easy - is undeniably strong.

 Alternate black and white frames to liven up even the most minimalist space, and hang large pieces alongside smaller ones to create a gallery wall that plays to your personal style.

 Left to right: Black, White, Maple, Walnut

-If you have any questions about a custom project, or if you're just looking for a specific frame style to complete a room, feel free to reach out to us via the chat bubble at the bottom of the screen!
+If you have any questions about a custom project, or if you're looking for a specific frame style to complete a room, feel free to reach out to us via email or the chat bubble at the bottom of the screen.